bhisaac/5eFP/5eFP-SRD.md

 | Silver | Cold |
 | White | Cold |

 You	can	speak,	read,	and	write	Draconic.
-Additionally,	whenever	you	make	a	Charisma	check	when	interacting	with	dragons,	add your level as a	bonus	if	it	applies	to	the	check.
+Additionally,	whenever	you	make	a	CHA	check	when	interacting	with	dragons,	add your level as a	bonus	if	it	applies	to	the	check.

 #### Draconic Resilience
 As	magic	flows	through	your	body, it	causes	physical	traits	of	your	dragon	ancestors	to	emerge.
 Your	MAX wounds	increases	by	+1.